 Dell Brings 4K To Chromebooks With New Latitude 7410

-Dell is threading some new ground in the Chrome OS segment with the Latitude 7410 Chromebook Enterprise, its latest portable powerhouse running Google’s open-source operating system.
+Dell is treading some new ground in the Chrome OS segment with the Latitude 7410 Chromebook Enterprise, its latest portable powerhouse running Google’s open-source operating system.
 Announced earlier today, this slim workstation offers a convertible, 2-in-1 form factor paired with the first-ever 4K screen among Chromebooks.

 The Latitude 7410 Chromebook Enterprise features a 14-inch screen with a low blue light filter meant to combat eye strain, and the ultrabook stakes a claim at offering the best battery life in the entire Chrome OS market.
 Which is a bold claim, but at 21 hours of standalone operation in real-world testing, it’s hard to think of a single device that even comes close to that astonishing figure.

-Of course, your mileage will heavily depend on actual use case scenarios but in most situations, you can trust the Latitude 7410 Chromebook Enterprise to get you through a working day or two… or five.
+Of course, your mileage will heavily depend on actual use case scenarios, but in most situations, you can trust the Latitude 7410 Chromebook Enterprise to get you through a working day or two… or five.
 Making this proposition even more tempting is ExpressCharge Boost that will replenish a third of the laptop’s battery in mere 20 minutes.

 The Latitude 7410 Chromebook Enterprise will be hitting the U.S. in the coming weeks, starting at $1,299.
-Dell is also planning to follow up on the original model with a lower-end Intel Core i3 configuration planned to retail at $1,099.
+Dell is also planning to follow up on the original model with a lower-end Intel Core i3 configuration, planned to retail at $1,099.

 More From RunAroundTech.com